idkwhodatis/LAOBA-s-Fantasy/README.md

 - Run laoba.py

 ## Notice
-This Discord bot is designed for personal use, so it does not support multiply instances(guilds) at the same time
+This Discord bot is designed for personal use, so it does not support multiply instances(guilds) at the same time.
+Due to ffmpeg, the speed of music might be faster sometimes.